Edit

 Report pages

-• Activity Overview - Provides a high-level overview of Fabric usage across the organization
+• Overview - Provides a high-level overview of Fabric activity across the organization.
+This page is one of the main entry points to the report.

-• Analysis - Visualizes usage across different activity dimensions in a highly flexible format
+• Analysis - Visualizes activity across different activity dimensions.

-• Activity Details - Shows detailed information on specific activity scenarios
+• Activity Details - Display this page by drilling through from the Overview or Analysis pages.
+It shows detailed information on specific activity scenarios.

-• Item Details page - Shows detailed information on specific inventory usage scenarios
+• Item Details page - Display this page by drilling through from the Inventory page.
+It shows detailed information on specific inventory usage scenarios.

 • Daily activities and user trends